This site is best experienced on a laptop or desktop.

 The live status widget shows my current country and timezone but never the city.
 The Mac daemon has access to GPS-level location via CoreLocationCLI but deliberately only passes the country code to Redis.
 This is a hard privacy line - knowing I am in the UK is useful context for the clock; knowing I am in a specific neighbourhood is not.

-Most developer sites use MDX - markdown files with embedded React components.
-I went a different route: each blog post is a typed TypeScript object with a content array of explicit block types (heading, paragraph, code, list, quote, image).
+Most developer sites use MDX: markdown files with embedded React components.
+I went a different route: each blog post and TIL entry is a typed TypeScript object with a content array of explicit block types (heading, paragraph, code, list, quote, image, note callout, embed).
 A shared block renderer turns these into HTML.
 The trade-off is more verbose authoring, but the payoff is full control over how every element renders, no MDX compilation step and complete type safety throughout.
+Because both blog posts and TIL entries use the same block types, the renderer is shared between them.

 Cmd+I (or Ctrl+I on Windows) opens a site-wide command palette powered by cmdk.
 You can jump to any page, search projects, toggle the theme and more without touching the mouse.
 The shortcut is I for Isaac rather than K (the more common convention) - a small personal touch.

-Projects, blog posts and the CV all have a share button.
+Projects and blog posts have a share button.
 On desktop it copies the page URL to the clipboard and shows a brief confirmation.
 On mobile it opens the native share sheet so you can send the link through any app.
-The button is deliberately only present on shareable content pages - not on utility pages like Skills or About.
+The button is deliberately only present on shareable content pages, not on utility pages like Skills or About.

 The site is fully responsive and works on any screen size, but the richer content - live status cards, the lab terminal, project galleries - is designed with a larger screen in mind.
 A slim dismissible banner appears on narrow screens to set that expectation.
 The banner text is foreground-coloured (not grey) so it is actually readable.

-Privacy-conscious page-view analytics.
+Privacy-conscious page-view analytics via Google Analytics.
 Fully anonymised - no individual visitor is identified or tracked across other websites.
 I can see which pages are read most and which content is landing well, which helps me decide what to write next.
 Nothing personal is collected.

 Notable pages and features